louisvarley/streamlabs-lockmouse/README.md

  Creator: 	Louis Varley
  Website:	https://github.com/louisvarley/streamlabs-SLOBS-simple-scene-swap

-Credit to Ocgineer who developed the bridge app for talking to SLOBS.
-Base of this developed from SimpleTTS by Bare7a so credit there also.
+Credit Bare7a.
 Saved me recreating COST and COOLDOWN Logic.

  - Allow viewers to spend currency locking your mouse for a given duration to make your day bad